 COVID-19 Vaccination at the Health District

-You may get your first, second or booster dose from us.
+You may also get your first or second dose at the Health District.

 There are now booster recommendations for all three available COVID-19 vaccines in the United States.
 Eligible individuals may choose which vaccine they receive as a booster dose.
 Some people may have a preference for the vaccine type that they originally received, and others may prefer to get a different booster.
 CDC’s recommendations now allow for this type of mix-and-match dosing for booster shots.

-For individuals who received the Johnson & Johnson COVID-19 vaccine, booster shots are recommended for those who are 18 and older and who were vaccinated two or more months ago.
+- For individuals who received the Johnson & Johnson COVID-19 vaccine, booster shots are available for those who are 18 and older and who were vaccinated two or more months ago.

 If you have specific questions about whether you should receive a booster dose, or the type of booster you should get, we recommend you reach out to your doctor.